maskalix/phprs-to-wordpress-db-transfer/README.md

   <li>if the database is named differently, using a tool (e.g. Visual Studio Code)</li>
   <li>rewrite all "archive" and "staryweb" values to values corresponding to needs</li>
 </ul>
+<p>Next, I recommend using the WordPress plugin "Permalink Manager Lite", which should fix the article links if there are any errors.</p>